neginkheirmand/DatabaseProjects/2 (Canary Project)/part2/README.md

-getListOfMyTweets			-> not tested, not validated followSomeUser				-> not tested, not validated stopFollowingUser			-> not tested, not validated BlockSomeUser			-> not tested, not validated
+getListOfMyTweets			-> not tested, not validated followSomeUser				-> not tested, not validated stopFollowingUser			-> not tested, not validated BlockSomeUser				-> not tested, not validated stopBlockingSomeUser		-> not tested, not validated